igdev0/tokensmith/README.md

 ## Overview

-This dApp allows you authenticate with your solana wallet and fill up a form in browser to create a solana token with metadata using spl-2022.
+This is a dApp that allows you authenticate with your solana wallet and fill up a form in browser to create a solana token with metadata using spl-2022.

 ### Features